Worakow1138/Barnivore/Test_Plan.md

 - "Please Drink Responsibly" is at the bottom of the page
 - Links for "Vegan Beer", "Vegan Wine", and "Vegan Liquor" are at the bottom of the page
 - "Contents copyright © 2023 Thrust Labs.
 All rights reserved.
 Contact Us | Terms of Use/Privacy Policy" is at the bottom of the page

+8. FAQ Page:
+- Select the "FAQ" header
+- The ["FAQ"](https://www.barnivore.com/faq) page is loaded
+- All "FAQ" text is present
+- Links to Ask a Company page are present
+- Links to Contact page are present
+- Link to Terms of Use page is present
+- "Find Booze:" with a search bar and search button is displayed
+- "Please Drink Responsibly" is at the bottom of the page
+- Links for "Vegan Beer", "Vegan Wine", and "Vegan Liquor" are at the bottom of the page
+- "Contents copyright © 2023 Thrust Labs.
+All rights reserved.
+Contact Us | Terms of Use/Privacy Policy" is at the bottom of the page